toextendmylimits/LeetCode/Notes/foundation_tier_1_linkedin_tiktok.md

 To reach step n, the last move is either from n-1 or n-2.
 So the number of ways is the sum of those two.
 This forms a Fibonacci sequence, which I compute iteratively using two variables.

+## 198. House Robber
+Scan left to right.
+At each house, I choose between skipping it and keeping the previous maximum, or robbing it and adding its value to the maximum from two houses earlier.
+I take the larger option at each step.